clintonjwang/clintonjwang.github.io/_pages/puzzles.md

 author_profile: true
 ---

 These puzzles don't come with instructions!
+You can use any tools (ChatGPT, Google, etc.) to help you solve them.
 If you are new to these kinds of puzzles, check out MIT Mystery Hunt's [resources for beginners](https://puzzles.mit.edu/resources.html).
 <div class="puzzle-gallery">
   <div class="puzzle-item">
     <a href="{{ site.baseurl }}/puzzles/agi">